plblum/jivs/README.md

 - skipValueChangedCallback - When true, the onValueChanged and onInputValueChanged callbacks will not be invoked.
 - overrideDisabled - When true, it forces the change to the value even when the ValueHost is disabled.
 ValueHost is disabled when `isEnabled()` returns false.
 Use case: You may want to initialize a ValueHost with a value that is disabled.
-See <a href="#disablevaluehost">Disabling a ValueHost</a>.
+See [Disabling a ValueHost](#disabling-a-valuehost).
 - The other two are special cases covered elsewhere.

 ### Setting values on InputValueHosts